liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.4.12 (2023//) =
 * Add a setting to allow people signing up for tasks to be assigned to groups too
+* Take into account case where bookings are already made and then event switches from single to multiprice

 = 2.4.11 (2023/10/12) =
 * Fix an error when saving an event